Lots of smartphones,

 - Mimic typical app interfaces using CSS3

 Beyond that, however, the possibilities are currently still very limited, especially with regard to device access (sensors, camera,…).
 In addition, the performance and GUI naturally cannot keep up with real apps.
-A major downside for many is the lack of distribution options for web-based apps via the app stores (Apple App Store, Android Market,…).
+Many consider the lack of distribution options for web-based apps via the app stores (Apple App Store, Google Play Store, etc.) to be a major disadvantage.

 Agile app engineering